pkallberg/rails-nodb/README.md

   </tr>
 </table>

-The following hejjsjjss settings may be changed on a new branch.
+The following settings may be changed on a new branch.
 See below for naming and documentation conventions.

 | Branch           | master                    |
 | ---------------- |:-------------------------:|